pierre-rouleau/pel/doc/pel-manual.rst

 ``pel-use`` user option variables and `Key Binding Help`_ for a quick trick to see what's available at the keyboard.

-Also note that PEL includes links to the PDF *semi-quick* sheet files relevant to the PEL customization group.
+Also note that PEL includes links to the PDF *reference* sheet files relevant to the PEL customization group.
 You can open your local PDF file by clicking on the button to the right of the "*See also*" note as shown here: